Alex-M00dy/gdpr-dsgvo-compliant-embeds-for-google-maps/readme.txt

 A flexible WordPress plugin that lets you create fully GDPR-DSGVO compliant Google Maps embeds with per-map customization right in the settings.
 Visit our live demonstration at [Live Plugin Demo - Solution First](https://plugin-demo.m00dy.org/live-demonstration/ "Live Plugin Demo")

 * GDPR-DSGVO compliant: Your Google Maps iframe embedding only loads after consenting via button click.
-Hence there are no requets made to Googles server beforehand.
+Hence there are no requests made to Google's server beforehand.
 * Iframe Input: Paste your Google Maps iframe code and see the shortcode for easy insertion.
 * Consent Button: Define your own button text (e.g. Load Google Maps), choose rounded or square styling, and pick background and text colors.
 * Design Modes: Select a light or dark overlay or go “custom” to set your own overlay background, button colors and privacy-text colors via the WordPress color picker.